← The journal Vertical M&A Guides February 19, 2026

 Retail operations software encompasses the technology stack that powers physical and digital retail environments.
 The sector spans several interconnected categories:

-Lightspeed Commerce reported $280.1 million in total Q3 2025 revenue, a 17% year-on-year increase, with subscription revenue growing 9%.
-The company achieved positive adjusted EBITDA of $16.6 million and announced a $400 million share repurchase programme, signalling a shift from growth-at-all-costs to profitability and capital returns.
+Lightspeed Commerce reported $280.1 million in total Q3 2025 revenue, subscription revenue growth, positive adjusted EBITDA, and a $400 million share repurchase program.
+That mix reflects a broader market shift from growth at all costs toward profitability and capital discipline.

-Loss prevention and asset protection technology is an emerging high-growth segment.
-Solutions range from AI-powered video analytics and computer vision systems that detect theft in real time, to exception-based reporting platforms that identify suspicious transaction patterns.
-The rise of organised retail crime has made loss prevention a board-level priority for major retailers, driving investment in technology solutions.
+Loss prevention and asset protection technology is an important segment.
+Solutions range from video analytics and computer vision systems to exception-based reporting platforms that identify suspicious transaction patterns.
+Retailers are paying more attention to shrink, but buyers will still expect proof that products reduce loss without creating operational friction.

-Inventory management and supply chain software for retail includes demand forecasting, replenishment optimisation, warehouse management, and distributed order management.
-Manhattan Associates is the sector leader, complemented by companies like Blue Yonder (acquired by Panasonic), Oracle Retail, and numerous mid-market specialists.
+Inventory management and supply chain software for retail includes demand forecasting, replenishment optimization, warehouse management, and distributed order management.
+Manhattan Associates, Blue Yonder, Oracle Retail, and mid-market specialists serve different parts of this market.

-Retail analytics platforms aggregate data from POS systems, e-commerce platforms, loyalty programmes, and foot traffic sensors to provide insights into customer behaviour, store performance, and merchandising effectiveness.
+Retail analytics platforms aggregate data from POS systems, e-commerce platforms, loyalty programs, and foot traffic sensors to provide insights into customer behavior, store performance, and merchandising effectiveness.

-Workforce management for retail addresses scheduling, time and attendance, labour compliance, and employee engagement for large, distributed retail workforces.
-Companies like Legion Technologies, Reflexis (now part of Zebra Technologies), and UKG serve this market.
+Workforce management for retail addresses scheduling, time and attendance, labor compliance, and employee engagement for large, distributed retail workforces.
+Companies such as Legion Technologies, Reflexis, now part of Zebra Technologies, and UKG serve this market.

-Omnichannel operations platforms unify online and in-store commerce, supporting capabilities such as buy-online-pick-up-in-store (BOPIS), ship-from-store, and endless aisle.
-These platforms have become essential as retailers integrate their physical and digital channels.
+Omnichannel operations platforms unify online and in-store commerce, supporting capabilities such as buy-online-pick-up-in-store, ship-from-store, and endless aisle.
+These platforms become more valuable as retailers integrate physical and digital channels.

 M&A Activity and Deal Flow